dpetrova/ML-with-JS/README.md

 # 04 Regression

+y = b + x1m1 + x2m2 + ... + xnmn

-Linear Regression using Gradient descent algorithm with data as arrays of arrays
+Linear Regression using Gradient descent algorithm with TensorFlow

+1. Pick starting values of coefficients "b" and "m"
+2. Calculate the slope of MSE with respect to "b" and "m"
+3. Multiply the slope by learning rate
+4. Update coefficients "b" and "m"